kotianprakash/Forecasting-Stock-Price-/README.md

-# Stock Price Predication - using Time Teries
+# Stock Price Predication - using Time Series

 ## Time series data
 Time series data is a sequence of data points in chronological order that is used by businesses to analyze past data and make future predictions.
 These data points are a set of observations at specified times and equal intervals, typically with a datetime index and corresponding value.
 Common examples of time series data in our day-to-day lives include: